robcarver17/pysystemtrade/docs/production.md

 Three cases:

-1. Distributed orders (this can happen when we have PASSIVE rolls and we get both a priced and forward contract trade): A distributed order is one where all the contract order trades are in the same direction, all the instrument codes are identical, and the total trades are equal to the total trade for the instrument.
+1. Distributed orders (this can happen when we have PASSIVE rolls, and we get both a priced and forward contract trade): A distributed order is one where all the contract order trades are in the same direction, all the instrument codes are identical, and the total trades are equal to the total trade for the instrument.
 We calculate across contract orders:

    - The *last* filled datetime
    - The *total* filled quantity